spacechase0/StardewValleyMods/ObjectTimeLeft/docs/README.md

-﻿**Object Time Left** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you see how much time is left until a machine finishes processing.
+﻿**Object Time Left** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you see how much time is left until machines finish processing.

 ![](screenshot.png)